 Similar to other eye conditions, GPC doesn’t have many noticeable symptoms in its early stages.
 As it progresses, you’ll develop tiny bumps on the inside of your eyelid along with itchiness, redness, blurred vision, and an excess of mucus.

 As GPC gets worse, all of these symptoms will intensify too.
 You may start feeling pain when wearing your contacts or find they slide around your eyes rather than staying in one place.
-At its worst, GPC will make wearing contacts nearly unbearable.
+At its worst, GPC will make lens wear nearly unbearable.
 Even waking up in the morning may be difficult due to the amount of mucus your eye produces.

 There are a variety of ways to treat GPC.
-Before you stop wearing contacts entirely, there are some options that may help alleviate the discomfort, such as prescription eye drops, switching contact solutions, and temporarily stopping the use of contacts until your symptoms clear.
+Before you stop contact lens wear, there are some options that may help alleviate the discomfort, such as prescription eye drops, switching contact lens solution, and temporarily stopping the use of contacts until your symptoms clear.

 Because GPC is caused by a foreign body, the most effective way to ease symptoms is by removing the source of irritation.
 Since people who wear hard contact lenses are ten times less likely to develop GPC than soft contact lens wearers, you may want to consider switching to hard contacts or glasses to correct your vision.

-If you’re experiencing GPC-related irritation, there’s no need to continue to suffer.
-An eye care professional can help you figure out the best way to see clearly without any pesky bumps or irritation.
-The experts at ICON Eyecare are here to help you choose the solution that’s right for you.
+If you’re experiencing GPC-related discomfort, there’s no need to continue to suffer.
+An eye doctor can help you figure out the best way to see clearly without any pesky bumps or irritation.
+The expert eye care professionals at ICON Eyecare are here to help you choose the solution that’s right for you.
 Schedule a consultation with us today.